TJHeuvel/UniteUs/feedback.md

 - Ive so far spend about one day getting a simple lobby to work.
 In Photon this is built in.
 - My NetworkedList just doesnt work out of the box.
 I dont see a lot of documentation.
 It doesnt work because its not a spawnedobject, i dont see why i need that.
 I hacked the framework to expose VarUpdate… i have this in my scene, why do i need to spawn it?
 I could just set an id myself?
 I dont understand because in my first scene i have a similar setup and i do not need to spawn it, but the second scene i do?
 I want to manage the lifecycle of my objects myself.
 I made a SceneNetworkObject to manually call SpawnNetworkObjectLocally, that works.
+- I like syncvars!
+Didnt think i'd use them, but they are quite sweet
+- The documentation is divided in several sections, i dont know when to look in advanced or in core concepts
+- Networkvar serialization should be possible with new generic serialization?
+- Why does BitReader.ReadByte return an int, not a byte?
+- I find bitreader/writer confusing, i always forget that a single is a float.
+Why isnt it ReadFloat?
+But it is ReadFloatArray.
+- RPC Methods now accept an array of ulong target, it would be nice if it was an IENumerable<ulong>.
+It would be more flexible
+- My IDE is very slow because of the many rpc methods
+- Object visibility is annoying.
+I dont understand why i get a warning about object visibility and NetworkedTransform doesnt
+- The name Singleton is weird.
+Instance says what it is, and is used by other unity things too.